boomerwing/FreeRTOS-TrafficLight/README.md

 commanding one direction to stop directly from a GREEN state).

 The code includes a Switch Debounce Task which provides for many combinations of switches to be used.
-The task leaved detected switch change in a Queue where another interested task can check to see the switch state.
+The task leaves detected switch changes in a Queue where another interested task can check to see the switch state.
 Any switch combinations and Queues you do not need can be removed to reduce the size of the code.